TOAST-DOCS/TOAST-Cloud/en/public-api/s3-api-credential.md

 **NHN Cloud > Public API User Guide > Authentication Methods > S3 API Credentials**

-S3 API credentials are AWS EC2-format authentication keys used to call the service APIs that support the Amazon S3-compatible API in NHN Cloud.
-They consist of an Access Key and a Secret Key, and are used as the authentication method when calling the S3-compatible API.
+S3 API credentials are AWS EC2-format authentication keys used to call the service APIs that support the Amazon S3 Compatible API in NHN Cloud.
+They consist of an Access Key and a Secret Key, and are used as the authentication method when calling the S3 compatible API.
 You can issue S3 API credentials directly from the NHN Cloud console or through the API.

 !!! danger "Caution"